One file in your repo, next to AGENTS.md

 A loop you can't see is a liability.

 The loop is the discipline.
-The proof is the product.
+The proof is the evidence.